 - 3 1/2 cups Converted Rice

 - 1 Cup Frozen Petite Peas

 - Saute bacon in a large pan.
 When cooked remove bacon from pan and chop.
 Meanwhile, season chicken thighs generously with salt, pepper, and cumin.
-Increase temperature of pan that has bacon fat still in it to medium high.
+Increase temperature of the pan that has bacon fat still in it to medium-high.
 Add chicken and brown chicken well on both sides.
 Remove chicken to a platter and set aside.

 - In same pan add onion and pepper and saute until veggies are soft and onion is translucent.
 Add chopped garlic and continue to cook about 3 minutes.

-- Add chicken broth, beer, tomato sauce, Bijol, bay leaf, oregano, cumin, 2 teaspoons salt, 1 teaspoon pepper and chopped bacon.
+- Add chicken broth, beer, tomato paste, Bijol, bay leaf, oregano, cumin, 2 teaspoons salt, 1 teaspoon pe, per and chopped bacon.
 Stir in rice.
 Add chicken.
 Bring to a boil.
 Reduce heat and simmer for 35-45 minutes or until rice is fully cooked and chicken is tender.
 Toss the peas into pan and cook an additional 5 minutes or until peas are heated through.

 - Serve family style, on a large platter, rice piled in the center and chicken on top.
 YUM

 Bijol powder: This is the ingredient that gives Mexican rice that classic orange coloration.
 It is commonly used as a coloring substitute for saffron, which can be quite expensive.
 Bijol powder is made from annatto seeds and has a subtly sweet and peppery taste.
 You can learn more fun information about annatto from this Smithsonian article, like the fact that it also gives cheddar cheese its color, and that it comes from a “lipstick tree”!

 You surely can.
 Pollo con Arroz will keep in the fridge for about four days, and in the freezer for up to three months.
 Just add a little water if necessary when reheating.